Last Updated on

 So what would you need to do this?

-A barebones streaming pc capable of high-quality video encoding (Skip this section if you plan to only use your phone/laptop/console)
+A barebones streaming pc for your console capable of high-quality video encoding (Skip this section if you plan to only use your phone/laptop/console)

 We have put together a pretty awesome PC from a parts list that is relatively cheap, without breaking the bank outright.
 It cuts in areas that as a streamer you don’t really need while keeping the powerhouse core components intact.